you are looking for a software program that will let you create

 click on the toolbar and move it wherever you want it.

-the serious part.
+There is another level of customization of these toolbars.
 You can add and delete commands on each of these

 toolbars.
 The simplest way is to go to the Tools menu, and then click